OathPros/COMP3/source/feedback/notifications.rst

 * Be careful not to needlessly distract users with notifications, and question whether users really need to be informed about the events you want to communicate.
 * Applications that deal with lots of events, such as email or social media messages, run a particular risk of distracting users with too many notifications.
 In these situations:
    * It is often desirable to place restrictions on how frequently notifications are shown.
 For example, instead of showing a notification for each new message, periodic notifications can show a summary of messages that have been received.
-   * Provide an option for users to disable and/or reduce their number.
+   * Provide an option for users to disable and/or reduce the number of notifications.
 * Ensure that your app removes notifications that are no longer valid.
 For example, a notification for a weather warning that has been revoked, or for emails that have been read.
 * Don't rely solely on notifications for communicating something, as they might not always be seen.
 The application window should independently communicate all the information contained in notifications.